Black River (settlement): Prosperity and internal friction

 Over the following years the settlement continued to grow and prosper.
 Trade (legal and illegal) flourished, and plantations grew around the town.
 A 1771 report put the shore's white population around 200, with 90 of those at Black River.
-There were about 900 slaves, and more than 100 people of mixed blood, and the settlements documented exports had risen substantially since the 1757 report.
-The settlement began to expand more rapidly in the 1771 with major investments led by James Lawrie, a British captain who had been posted to the coast several times.
+There were about 900 slaves, and more than 100 people of mixed blood, and the settlements' documented exports had risen substantially since the 1757 report.
+The settlement began to expand more rapidly in 1771 with major investments led by James Lawrie, a British captain who had been posted to the coast several times.

 While the land occupied was purchased from the Miskito, these new acquisitions led to grumbling among the Miskito about the fairness of the price they were getting for the land.
 This led the British superintendent, Robert Hodgson, Jr, (the son of Hodgson and Pitt's daughter Elizabeth), to attempt the establishment of a land title registry and political structures that other British colonies possessed.
 This led to internal divisions within the independent and free-spirited settlers, and demands for Hodgson's recall.
-The Jamaican governor delayed until increasing complaints about Hodgson, among them affidavits concerning his attempt to gain possession of Great Corn Island by driving out its settlers, were reviewed and relayed to London that orders were issued in 1775 for his recall.
+The Jamaican governor delayed until increasing complaints about Hodgson, among them affidavits concerning his attempt to gain possession of Great Corn Island by driving out its settlers, were reviewed and relayed to London and orders were issued in 1775 for his recall.